mh-cbon/challenger/README.md

 Also cleans up stderr of any sudo challenge output.

+#### alternate usage

 To get the complete about of the child_process you may proceed so,

 ```js
 var spawn = require('child_process').spawn;